 In the letter, the applicant quotes Colao vs. M-NCPPC: "The 'particular hardship to the owner' is balanced against the possible harm done."
-In this case, given the peculiar shape and constraints on this site, staff recommends that the Planning Board find that the harm done by removing the wetland in question is minimal, and that the benefits of preserving this wetland in isolation are also minimal.
+In this case, given the peculiar shape and constraints on this site, the Environmental Planning Section recommends that the Planning Board find that the harm done by removing the wetland in question is minimal, and that the benefits of preserving this wetland in isolation are also minimal.

-Staff recommends that the Planning Board find that the required findings of Section 24-113 can be made on the subject application.
+The Environmental Planning Section recommends that the Planning Board find that the required findings of Section 24-113 can be made on the subject application.